lblod/delta-consumer/README.md

       DCR_WAIT_FOR_INITIAL_SYNC: "false"
       DCR_DISABLE_INITIAL_SYNC: "true"
 ```
 This should start the consumer.
 This skips a lot of steps, such as the initial sync, but at least you will see things happening.
-It's very likely that your data won't be complete after it finishes, or if you thought, 'Oh, let's sync from `1970-01-01`,' it will take ages to complete.
+If you thought, 'Oh, let's sync from `1970-01-01`,' it will take ages to complete.

 ###  I'm not in a hurry.